Iran–Iraq War: Iraq's use of chemical weapons

-Comparison to other conflicts
+Legacy and memory

+An Iranian mother mourning her son in a military cemetery in Isfahan, 2011.

-Bruce Riedel describes the Iran–Iraq War as "one of the largest and longest conventional interstate wars" of the twentieth century and "the only war in modern times in which chemical weapons were used on a massive scale".
-Kanan Makiya writes that "there has not been anything like it in the long history of Iraqi–Iranian relations, just like there had been nothing like World War I in the history of Europe."
+Former CIA analyst Bruce Riedel describes the Iran–Iraq War as "one of the largest and longest conventional interstate wars" of the twentieth century and "the only war in modern times in which chemical weapons were used on a massive scale".

-Iran's attack on the Osirak nuclear reactor in September 1980 was the first attack on a nuclear reactor and one of only a small handful of military attacks on nuclear facilities in history.
+Iran's attack on the Osirak nuclear reactor in 1980 was the first attack on a nuclear reactor and one of only a small handful of military attacks on nuclear facilities in history.
 It was also the first instance of a pre-emptive attack on a nuclear reactor to forestall the development of a nuclear weapon, though it did not achieve its objective, as France repaired the reactor after the attack.
-(It took a second pre-emptive strike by the Israeli Air Force in June 1981 to disable the reactor, killing a French engineer in the process and causing France to pull out of Osirak.
-The decommissioning of Osirak has been cited as causing a substantial delay to Iraqi acquisition of nuclear weapons.)

-The Iran–Iraq War was the first conflict in the history of warfare in which both forces used ballistic missiles against each other.
-This war also saw the only confirmed air-to-air helicopter battles in history with the Iraqi Mi-25s flying against Iranian AH-1J SeaCobras (supplied by the United States before the Iranian revolution) on several separate occasions.
-In November 1980, not long after Iraq's initial invasion of Iran, two Iranian SeaCobras engaged two Mi-25s with TOW wire-guided antitank missiles.
-One Mi-25 went down immediately, the other was badly damaged and crashed before reaching base.
+The war was the first conflict in the history of warfare in which both forces used ballistic missiles against each other.
+This war also saw the only confirmed air-to-air helicopter battles in history, with Iraqi Mi-25s fighting Iranian AH-1J SeaCobras on several occasions.

-The Iranians repeated this accomplishment on 24 April 1981, destroying two Mi-25s without incurring losses to themselves.
-One Mi-25 was also downed by an Iranian F-14A Tomcat.
-The Iraqis hit back, claiming the destruction of a SeaCobra on 14 September 1983 (with YaKB machine gun), then three SeaCobras on 5 February 1984 and three more on 25 February 1984 (two with Falanga missiles, one with S-5 rockets).
-After a lull in helicopter losses, each side lost a gunship on 13 February 1986.
-Later, a Mi-25 claimed a SeaCobra shot down with YaKB gun on 16 February, and a SeaCobra claimed a Mi-25 shot down with rockets on 18 February.